drojf/ai_somnium_fps_camera/Developer_Readme.md

 Camera List in Somnium:

-- BackgroundCamera
+- BackgroundCamera - might be used for UI?
-- UICamera
+- UICamera - Disabling this makes screen blank in somniums, so maybe it's the final compositing step.
+Cursor might be rendered also.
-- UICamera2
+- UICamera2 - might be used for UI?
-- UICamera3D
+- UICamera3D - might be used for UI?
-- MiddleCamera
+- MiddleCamera - might be used for UI?
-- FrontCamera
+- FrontCamera - might be used for UI?
-- UICamera
+- RightCamera - might be used for UI?
-- AIBALL_RENDER_Camera
+- RightWindow - might be used for UI?
-- Character Camera
+- Character Camera - used for character portraits
-- RightWindow
+- AIBALL_RENDER_Camera - used for AIBALL vision (I assume)

 Camera list in ADV mode: